![]() |

 next_collatz(tf.constant([1.0, 2.0]))

-s to reuse traces for variably-sized input.
-Variably-sized input can occur if you have sequences of different length, or images of different sizes for each batch (See Transformer and Deep Dream tutorials for example).
+Since TensorFlow matches tensors based on their shape, using a None dimension as a wildcard will allow tf.functions to reuse traces for variably-sized input.
+Variably-sized input can occur if you have sequences of different length, or images of different sizes for each batch.
+You can check out the Transformer and Deep Dream tutorials for examples.

 @tf.function(input_signature=(tf.TensorSpec(shape=[None], dtype=tf.int32),))